kovidgoyal/kitty/docs/shell-integration.rst

 .. tab:: bash

-    For bash, kitty starts bash in POSIX mode and implements the loading of the bash startup files in the integration script itself, after disabling POSIX mode.
+    For BASH, kitty starts bash in POSIX mode, using the environment variable ``ENV`` to load the shell integrtion script.
+This prevents BASH from loading any startup files itself.
+The loading of the startup files is done by the integration script itself, after disabling POSIX mode.
 From the perspective of those scripts there should be no difference to running vanilla bash.

 Then, when launching the shell, kitty sets the environment variable